ITU-BDSA2025-GROUP-17/Chirp/docs/report.md

 ## Domain model

+The Chirp domain model consists of four entities:<br>
+1. Author (user extending ASP.NET Identity), this represents an user of the application.
+2. Cheep a 160-character messages with timestamps which an author can create and post on the Chirp social platform.
+3. Follow enables authors to follow eachother and see their cheeps on their timeline.
-The Chirp domain model consists of four entities: Author(users, extending ASP.NET Identity), Cheep (160-character messages with timestamps), Follow (author-to-author relationship), and SavedCheep (messages saved by user).
-The model implement a blogging platform with social features including following and timeline feeds.
+4. SavedCheep are messages saved by the user.
+The model implements a blogging platform with social features including following and timeline feeds.
 Reposititory interfaces (ICheepRepository, IAuthorRepository) provide data access abstraction with support for pagination, search and deletion.

 ![Illustration of the _Chirp!_ data model as UML class diagram.](docs/images/domain_model.png)